Eclipse-Phase-Unofficial/ep-character-creator/OookReadme.txt

 ----------

 1) create a MySql database
-2) rune the script sql/FullDatabase.sql or FullDatabaseBig.sql
+2) run the script sql/FullDatabase.sql or FullDatabaseBig.sql
 3) copy the package content on your web site or if you run it locally on your web-server folder.
 4) IMPORTANT : Remove the "management" and sql folder if you are on a web server, if run locally, no need.
 5) set the database setting on the php/config.ini